Anisotropic magnetothermoelectric power of ferromagnetic thin films: Discussion

-Our main purpose is the investigation of MTEP, but we can briefly comment on the temperature dependence of TEP in Py and CrO$_2$.
-This is linear in Py between 100~K and 300~K (see fig.~\ref{SHPyCo}a), indicating that the electronic contribution dominates.
-For CrO$_2$, TEP for films on TiO$_2$ exhibits non-linear temperature variations, as well as a difference between the $c$-axis and the $b$-axis.
-What is remarkable is the change in behavior around 200~K. Along the $b$-axis, TEP versus temperature curve shows a kink at around 200~K. Along the $c$-axis, the TEP slope vanishes around 200~K. We compare this behavior with that of the carrier concentration $n(T)$ found via Hall Effect measurements, shown in fig.~\ref{TEPcarrier}.
-The TEP change of slope (for both axes) at around 200~K corresponds to the temperature where the carrier concentration starts to decrease significantly.
-The films deposited on sapphire show a more linear relation.
-Since the change in slope is opposite for the $b$- and $c$-axis data, this looks like an average due to the random orientation of the grains in this film.
-The decrease in carrier concentration which is apparently reflected in the TEP has not been signalled before and will be discussed elsewhere \cite{Anwar2012} \\ Next, we focus on the variation of TEP with magnetic field.
-MTEP measurements presented here were all done with a temperature difference of around 45~K. The results for smaller temperature differences are similar.
-However for small temperature differences the noise level is larger, which is why only results for 45~K temperature difference are shown.
-The voltage difference measured is not exactly proportional to $S(T)$ for large temperature difference, but rather $V=\int_{T1}^{T2} S(T)dT$, but this does not change the conclusions qualitatively.
-The message is that MTEP, like MR, is sensitive to the magnetic state of the sample.
-For Py (fig. \ref{SHPyCo}b-c), the MTEP and MR curves show a very similar dependence.
-In the domain state the AMR shows a lower resistance (field $||$ current), while MTEP shows a lower voltage (field $||$ thermal gradient) than in the saturated state.
-Note that the AMR was measured at 4.2~K, since the effect at 200~K is much smaller.
-MTEP for Co shows similar behavior, except that the thermal voltage is now {\it increased} in the domain state as compared to the saturated state.
-It is well known that the AMR has the same sign for Co and Py \cite{Fert1999}, so this is a somewhat surprising result.
-It reinforces the notion that the difference of TEP for majority and minority spin electrons is not similar to the difference of resistance for majority and minority spin electrons.
-The explanation will require more experiments. \\
+Next, we focus on the variation of TEP with externally applied magnetic field.
+MTEP measurements present in this paper are all obtained with a temperature difference of 45~K. Notice that the MTEP data for smaller temperature differences, down to 5~K difference, give similar results but with smaller AMTEP ratio, around $1\%$.
+However for small temperature differences the noise level is more important, that is why only results for 45~K temperature difference are shown here.
+The voltage difference measured is not exactly proportional to $S$($T$) for large temperature difference, but instead $V=\int_{T1}^{T2} S$($T$)$dT$.
+This does not change qualitative conclusions.
+In particular, MTEP, like MR, gives an insight of the magnetic state of the sample.
+Both curves show dramatic changes at the coercive field, and for large applied fields in absolute value, MTEP is linear, corresponding to a saturated magnetic state.

+For Py (Fig.~\ref{SHPyCo}b-c), MTEP and MR curves show a very similar dependence.
+In the domain state the AMR shows a lower resistance (field $\parallel$ current), when MTEP shows a lower voltage (field $\parallel$ thermal gradient) than in the saturated state.
+Note that the AMR was measured at 4.2~K, the effect at 200~K is much smaller.
+MTEP for Co shows similar MTEP behavior, except that the thermal voltage is now increased in the domain state as compared to the saturated state.
+It is well known that the AMR has the same sign for Co and Py~\cite{AMR-Co,Fert1999}, which therefore also might have been expected for MTEP.
+It may be explained by the fact that the difference of TEP for majority and minority spin electrons is not similar to the difference of resistance of majority and minority spin electrons.